Berwyn Thomas “Tyke” Conroy

 In lieu of flowers, remembrances, condolences and any contributions may be sent to the family home at 2530 Antler Road, Gillette, WY 82718 where a memorial will be set up at a later date.

-A Catholic Rosary is going to be held Friday, October 13, 2017, at 7 p.m. at Bullis Mortuary in Hardin, with a funeral Mass at St Joseph’s Catholic Church on Saturday, October 14 at 11 a.m. in Hardin with a reception to follow at the ELKS Lodge.
+A Catholic Rosary was held Friday, October 13, 2017 at Bullis Mortuary in Hardin, with a funeral Mass at St Joseph’s Catholic Church on Saturday, October 14.
+A reception followed at the ELKS Lodge.

 An additional Memorial will be held for his friends and family at the Journey Church in Gillette on October 21, 1 p.m. at 3601 Southern Drive.